ckaiser79/tiny-forecast/README.md

  1. Add a file called `my-awsome-project-data.yaml` to directory `conf`.
  2. Add a file called `my-awsome-project-config.yaml` to directory `conf`.
- 3. Add a file called `my-awsome-project.erb` to directory `webapp/views`.
+ 3. Optionally add a file called `my-awsome-project.erb` to directory `webapp/views`.

 The ERB file must have at least this content: